-- 1. On the MyID servers hosting the web services, open the registry editor. - 2.
-Locate the following keys:
+- 1. On the MyID servers hosting the web services, open the registry editor.

+- .
+In each of the following keys:

+- 2. Locate the following keys:

+'''

+HKEY_LOCAL

+MACHINE\SOFTWARE\WOW6432Node\Microsoft\.NETFramework\v4.0.30319

-HKEY_LOCAL MACHINE\SOFTWARE\WOW6432Node\Microsoft\.NETFramework\v4.0.30319 and
+and

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\.NETFramework\v4.0.30319

+'''

-3. In each, set or create a DWORD SchUseStrongCrypto and set the value to 1.
+3. In each, set or create a DWORD SchuseStrongCrypto and set the value to 1.

-The procedure above configures MyID .NET components to allow the use of TLS 1.2.
+The procedure above configures MyID to allow the use of TLS 1.2.
 This means that your MyID system will continue to operate when you have disabled TLS versions lower than TLS 1.2.
 For more information about SSL/TLS, see section 7, Website Security.